Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 This is the best possible time to act.
 The earlier a modification application is submitted, the more time the process has to complete before any formal legal deadlines apply.

-Forbearance — temporarily pauses or reduces payments for a defined period.
-Appropriate when the hardship is genuinely temporary and income will return within the forbearance window.
-Does not forgive the missed payments — they must be addressed when forbearance ends.
+Forbearance — temporarily pauses or reduces payments for a defined period under 12 C.F.R. § 1024.41.
+Appropriate when the hardship is genuinely temporary.
+Does not forgive the missed payments — they must be addressed when forbearance ends, typically rolled into a permanent modification.

 Reinstatement — paying the full amount of missed payments plus fees in a single lump sum to bring the loan current.
-New York law gives borrowers the right to reinstate up to the time of the foreclosure sale.
+New York law gives borrowers the right to reinstate up to the time of the foreclosure sale entered under N.Y.
+RPAPL § 1351.
 If funds are available, reinstatement is the fastest resolution.

-Why the New York Settlement Conference Is Your Most Powerful Tool
+Why the 22 NYCRR Part 202.12-a Settlement Conference Is Your Most Powerful Tool

-Once a foreclosure complaint is filed in New York, the mandatory settlement conference process gives you court-supervised access to modification negotiations.
+Once a foreclosure complaint is filed in New York, the mandatory settlement conference process under 22 NYCRR Part 202.12-a gives you court-supervised access to modification negotiations.
 This is a tool that does not exist in non-judicial states.
-The conference requires the servicer to engage in good faith — and a servicer that fails to do so faces judicial sanctions.
-Used correctly, with a complete application and professional representation, the settlement conference is one of the most effective loss mitigation environments available to any homeowner in the country.
+The conference is automatically scheduled within 60 days of proof of service in residential cases and requires the servicer to engage in good faith — a servicer that fails to do so faces judicial sanctions.
+Used correctly, with a complete application formally designated under 12 C.F.R. § 1024.41(b)(2)(i)(B) and professional representation, the 22 NYCRR 202.12-a settlement conference is one of the most effective loss mitigation environments available to any homeowner in the country, layered on top of the 12 C.F.R. § 1024.41(g) federal dual tracking restriction.

 New York's tools are the best in the country for homeowners who use them